 Trade mission at World Fair in Milan (2015)

 Green Tech Cluster took part in trade mission to Milan World’s Fair Together with Lombardy Energy Cleantech Cluster.
 Green Tech Cluster organized a Workshop at the Austrian Expo Pavilion.

 ICN is working on a number of projects together with its members, including the following:

-ICN cluster team secures EU funding for new waste-to-energy project (Coolsweep 2012-2015)
+ICN cluster consortium secures EU funding for new waste-to-energy project (Coolsweep 2012-2015)

 In December 2012, five ICN clusters and three organizational partners were awarded a project funded from the “Regions of Knowledge” call under the Seventh Framework Program.
 The ICN Coolsweep project is a three-year project focused on energy recovery from waste and an innovative use of by-products.
 Activities include mapping of cluster strongholds, facilitating better knowledge sharing and use of complementary waste-to-energy competences in participating clusters to develop efficient waste-based energy production.